AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 - Learn the tells — but don't obsess over them.
 Current AI-generated content often has subtle flaws: inconsistent lighting in images, odd hand details, slight audio-visual sync issues in videos, text that's grammatically perfect but tonally hollow.
 Knowing these helps.
 But don't turn every piece of content into a forensic exercise — that path leads to exhaustion, not safety.
 Use your awareness as a "something seems off" detector, not a full-time job.

 - Have the conversation with people you love.
 Especially older family members and young people.
 Not "you can't trust anything online" (that creates more anxiety).
 Instead: "Some content is AI-generated now.
 If something seems shocking or too perfect, let's talk about it before reacting."
 Frame it as a shared challenge, not a lecture.
 Being able to say "Hey, can you help me figure out if this is real?" to someone you trust is genuinely protective.
+If you have younger children, our guide on protecting kids from AI-related anxiety has age-appropriate strategies for these conversations.

 - Ground yourself in embodied reality.
 When the digital world feels untrustable, your physical world is an anchor.
 The people in front of you are real.
 The conversation you're having face-to-face is real.
 The walk outside is real.
 Deliberately spending time in environments where AI misinformation doesn't exist — nature, in-person gatherings, physical hobbies — isn't avoidance.
 It's restoration.
 Our grounding techniques and mindfulness practices can help you reconnect with physical reality.